Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Results for an Analysis of Discrepancy

 Figures \ref{fig:dir} and \ref{fig:pos} show the distribution of discrepancy scores for dive directions and dive positions, respectively.
 The five directions are forward, backward, inward, reverse, and twist.
 To perform a forward dive, the diver faces the pool on take off and rotates forward.
 For a reverse dive, the diver faces the pool on take off and rotates backward toward the board (the opposite direction of a forward dive).
 To perform a backward dive, the diver turns his or her back to the pool and rotates backward.
 An inward dive is performed by turning one's back to the pool and rotating toward the board on take off.
-Generally, reverse and inward dives are considered more difficult than forward and backward dives in the sense that a dive in a forward direction will have a lower degree of difficulty than that same dive in a reverse direction.
-The median discrepancy (bias) for all directions is close to 0, with a slightly negative discrepancy for twisting dives and a slightly positive discrepancy for reverse dives.
+Generally, reverse and inward dives are considered more difficult than forward and backward dives in the sense that a dive in a forward direction will have a lower degree of difficulty than that same dive in a reverse or inward direction.
+For example, a forward 1.5 in a tuck position has a DD of 1.6.
+A backward 1.5 tuck has a DD of 2.0, a reverse 1.5 tuck as a DD of 2.1, and an inward 1.5 tuck has a DD of 2.2.
+The median discrepancy from Figure \ref{fig:dir} appears to be close to 0; however, the numerical median discrepancies are 1.41, 0.82, 0.26, 0.11, and -0.57 for the reverse, forward, backward, inward, and twist directions, respectively.
+Reverse dives tend to be scored more leniently, which is some indication of a ``bump'' in score for performing a more difficult dive; however, divers do not receive a similar bump for backward and inward dives, which also tend to be more difficult.
+Twisting dives tend to get lower scores than the diver's ability would suggest.
+Discrepancies for reverse, forward, and twisting dives are certainly large enough to change a diver's score substantially.

 The positions are tuck, straight, pike, and free.
 Free is most often reserved for twisting dives, where the diver is free to twist in any position.
-Generally, the pike and straight positions are considered more difficult.
-For example, a 1.5 forward somersault in a tuck position has a DD of 1.5, while a 1.5 forward somersault in a pike position has a DD of 1.7.
-Again, there is little deviation from 0 for any position, except for the tuck position.
-There is evidence of judges scoring dives in the tuck position more leniently.
+Generally, dives in a pike or straight position will have a greater DD than the same dive in a tuck position.
+Numerically, the median discrepancy for the free position is -0.53 for pike it is 0.2, for straight it is 0.14 and for tuck position is it 1.39.
+Note that the median discrepancy for free and tuck are certainly large enough to impact a diver's final score and there is clear evidence of judges scoring dives in the tuck position more leniently.